-In addition to the significant regulatory burden imposed on organizations whose major purpose is not political, the proposed reporting regime for incidental committees in S.B.
-5153 will mislead rather than enlighten voters.
+In addition to the significant regulatory burdens imposed on organizations whose major purpose is not political, the proposed reporting regime for incidental committees in H.B.
+2256 will mislead rather than enlighten voters.

 When we speak of political committees and political parties, we can be reasonably assured that all donors to such organizations intend for their contributions to be used for political purposes.
-The same is not true of donors to 501(c) membership organizations and other forms of incorporated advocacy groups, which are likely to fall under the snare of incidental committees, according to the provisions of this bill.
-As a result, if a group decides to engage in the extremely broad types of communications covered in the bill at a \$5,000 (or \$25,000) monetary threshold, many could potentially be made public, regardless of whether their donations were intended to be used for contributions or expenditures in an election campaign.
+The same is not true of donors to 501(c) membership and business organizations, some of whom are likely to fall under the snare of incidental committee regulation, according to the provisions of this bill.
+As a result, if a group decides to engage in the extremely broad types of communications covered in the bill at a \$25,000 monetary threshold, many of its significant donors could potentially be made public, regardless of whether their donations were intended to be used for broadly defined "contributions" or "expenditures," as defined in existing state law.

 This is problematic, as many of these donors will have given for very different reasons.
-Imagine the Yakima apple grower, who is a proud and continual supporter of the Washington Farm Bureau as his professional association.
-Then, suddenly a bill is introduced for additional regulation on ranchers, and the Farm Bureau opposes these regulations as well as the local legislators or candidates who support the bill.
-This farmer finds himself listed as contributing to ads that were run by the group opposing regulations that would not affect him, and opposing legislators or candidates he may actually support; it is "junk disclosure."
+Imagine the Yakima businesswoman who owns a small chain of pharmacies and is a proud and continual supporter of the Association of Washington Business (AWB) as her professional association.
+She gives \$25,000 each year for general support of the association's efforts.
+Then, suddenly a bill is introduced for additional regulation on power plants, and AWB opposes these regulations as well as the local legislators or candidates who support the bill.
+This businesswoman finds herself listed as contributing to ads that were run by the group opposing regulations that would not affect her, and opposing legislators or candidates she may actually support; it is "junk disclosure."

-People give to trade associations and nonprofits not because they agree with everything the organization does, or particular political positions it takes, but because on balance they think it provides a valuable service.
+People give to trade associations and nonprofits not because they agree with everything an organization does, or particular political positions a group may take, but because on balance they believe the group provides a valuable service.
 To publicly identify contributing individuals with expenditures of which they had no advance knowledge and may even oppose is both unfair to members and donors and will often be misleading to the public.
-Our apple grower in the above hypothetical does not take issue with this particular bill and those elected officials who support it; it is "junk disclosure."
+Our businesswoman in the above hypothetical does not take issue with this particular bill and those elected officials who support it; it is "junk disclosure."